Safety Concerns Over Vehicle Airbags

-In Florida, the statute of limitations for product liability cases is four years.
-This four-year time period begins to run from the date that the cause of action was – or should have been – discovered.
+In Florida, the statute of limitations for product liability cases is two years.
+This two-year time period begins to run from the date that the cause of action was – or should have been – discovered.
 In many cases, this would likely be the time of an accident or incident during which it was discovered that a particular defective product caused damages; this time period can shift, however, based on the facts of individual cases.
 In any event, the case should be filed sooner rather than later to avoid statute of limitations issues – if the time limit has run out, your case could be thrown out and you would not be able to recover for your damages.

 Reach Out to Us for Help

 If you have been injured due to a defective product, contact Boone & Davis.
 Our experienced Florida legal professionals will sit down with you to review the facts of your case and explain to you what your case may entail and what you can expect to happen during the course of your legal matter.
 You do not have to face the court system on your own.
 Contact us today online or by phone at 954.556.5260 to get started towards recovery.